rich-avadhut/angular-for-loop/README.md

 # angular-for-loop

-Here is the example of for in angular.
+Here is the example of for loop in angular.

 1. Create an array & object in the app.componenet.ts file.
 Here variable `indoorGames` is an array & variable `outdoorGames` as an object